 For our testing, we used Prime95 stress test program to max all of our CPU cores out at 100% for 60min.
 We then monitor and take note of the max core temperature.
 We then subtract this number from the ambient temperature to get the temperature delta.
 Also letting the computer sit idle for 15 minutes before each run to stabilize the min results.

 The Raijintek MYA RBW RGB cooler is able to hold its own.
 To date, I have not had an air cooler through my bench that could tame my R7 1700 at 3.8GHz.
 Once my R7 1700 hits 70c+ my 1.25v setting are no longer enough voltage with the R7 1700 requiring at least 1.3v to stay stable at those temps which also means more heat with the additional 0.05v.
 So I am happy to say that the MYA RBW is more than capable of performing under pressure!
 It did such a good job of cooling my CPU down that it was right there with the Masterliquid Lite 240mm AIO, let me say that again.
 “The MYA RBW basically matched a budget 240mm AIO in max thermals!”
-Take a look at the chart below.
+The results in the above chart speak for themselves.

 In all honesty, the Raijintek is a really nice and beefy black-out cooler that has very solid thermal performance.
 The one downfall that I mentioned above is the lack of any way to control or even turn on the RGB of the cooler outside a very small ecosystem of motherboards.
 It would be nice even if it tacked a few bucks onto the coolers price to have an included SATA RGB controller and or at the bare minimum a Molex one included in the package.
 This way the MYA RBW would not be secluded to such a small ecosystem of motherboards.
 Outside that one concern the design of the cooler is really nice, the RGB spreads out smooth and has the ability to get some crazy effects going through it clean.
 I like the blackout design of the cooler, long now has the big silver chunk of metal been needing replacement.
 All in all its a nice looking, well-performing if not a tad hard to install tower cooler.